OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-06.md

 Besides all this, hold up the shield of faith, which enables you to quench all the fiery darts of the evil one.

 ## Ephesians 6:17
-Take the helmet of salvation and the sword of the Spirit, which is the word of God.
+Receive the helmet of salvation and the sword of the Spirit, which is the word of God.

 ## Ephesians 6:18
 Pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the saints.